milliorn/nextjs-clerk-auth-starter/README.md

 - `Configure Environment Variables`: Create a new file in your project's root directory named .env.local.
 Paste the API Key and Public Key into this file.
 Make sure you choose the correct framework if you're not using Next.js.

-5. **Integrate Clerk Provider**

-To set up the ClerkProvider in your app's layout, follow these steps:
+5. **Integrate Clerk Provider**: To set up the ClerkProvider in your app's layout, follow these steps.

 - Open your `app/layout.tsx` file.